ibm-cloud-docs/containers/cs_app_knative.md

 ### Creating private-only serverless apps
 {: #knative-private-only}

 By default, every Knative service is assigned a public route from your Istio Ingress subdomain and a private route in the format `<service_name>.<namespace>.cluster.local`.
 You can use the public route to access your app from the public network.
 If you want to keep your service private, you can add the `serving.knative.dev/visibility` label to your Knative service.
-This label instructs Knative to assign a private host name to your service only.
+This label instructs Knative to assign a private hostname to your service only.
 {: shortdesc}

 ```